Growing Pumpkin Wellness Club

 Impact

-We achieved a 31% (stat sig) decrease in drop-off rate between the home and plan pages.
+We achieved a 31% (stat sig) decrease in drop-off rate between the home and plan pages, and a 14% increase in conversion rate.

 Back to All Work